-The piston is a very important component of any engine.
-It moves up and down inside the engine cylinder through varying stages of the combustion cycle, connecting to the engine’s crankshaft via a connecting rod.
-One role of this piston is to draw air and fuel into the cylinder when the piston moves down then when it moves up, the air and fuel are compressed.
+What is a Diesel Piston and How Do They Work?A diesel piston is a metal cylinder which moves up and down inside the engine cylinder through varying stages of the combustion cycle, which is connected to the engine’s crankshaft via a connecting rod.
+When a piston moves down, it draws in air and fuel into the cylinder and when the piston moves up this air and fuel is then compressed.

-In addition, it has the important job of creating an area of low pressure inside the cylinder, opposing the higher level of air pressure that sits outside the cylinder.
+A piston also has the important job of creating an area of low pressure inside the cylinder, opposing the higher level of air pressure that sits outside the cylinder.
 As a piston forms the lower part of the combustion chamber in a diesel engine, it also has the job of absorbing the heat caused from combustion, conducting it away from the metal temperature to keep it within safe limits.

 Common Causes of Piston Damage

-1. Worn Piston Rings
+1. Worn Diesel Piston Rings

-Unfortunately piston rings do wear out and there is little you can do to prevent this, however if you replace them routinely before they wear, it can play a great part in preventing damage to the engine.
+Unfortunately, piston rings do wear out, and there is little you can do to prevent this.
+However, if you replace them routinely before they wear, it can play a great part in preventing damage to the engine.

 2. Piston Skirt Damage